virtualagc/virtualagc/yaShuttle/yaHAL-S/README.txt

 The compiler processes the HAL/S language in terms of what's known as the "grammar" of HAL/S, which is something typically expressed in a language called BNF (Backus Naur Form).
-Unfortunately, BNF, if intendend as a *full* description, applies only to what are called "context-free" grammars.
+Unfortunately, BNF, if intended as a *full* description, applies only to what are called "context-free" grammars.
 And as originally defined by the team that designed HAL/S back in the 1970's, HAL/S is *not* context-free.